ingridole/ViralRdRp_pHMMs/README.md

-This repository contains the RNA virus RNA dependent RNA polymerase (RdRp) pHMMs described in the bioRxiv manuscript available at DOI xxxxx.
-Methodology is described in full in this manuscript.

 # Background Information
 Profile Hidden Markov Models (pHMMs) provide a more sensitive method than BLASTP for finding distant homologues of known protein sequences while (in contrast to structure-based approaches) maintaining computational speed (Eddy, 2011).
 In this analysis, we used known RNA virus sequences to develop 77 family-level RdRp pHMMs.

 # Directory Structure
 ## alignments